 The day also includes a trainee-led tour of the firm and an informal networking lunch with partners and associates, plus a Q&A session with a partner and a trainee (all of which are non-assessed).

-In 2018 the firm received 800 applications for its 24 vac scheme spots on offer.
+In 2019 the firm received 700 applications for its 24 summer scheme spots on offer.
 The vacation scheme application process is “similar to the training contract application process,” Davey tells us.
 Applicants complete the form, and those who impress go on to take a verbal reasoning test and attend an assessment day at the firm.
-From here the firm chooses its vac schemers.
+From here the firm chooses its summer schemers.

-On the social side are networking events, ping-pong tournaments at Bounce, a mixology class, a bowling night, a treasure hunt across the city and a ClueQuest challenge.
-On the last day of their placement vac schemers have an interview with a partner and a member of HR.
+On the social side are networking events, ping-pong tournaments at Bounce, a mixology class, a bowling night and a ClueQuest challenge.
+On the last day of their placement summer schemers have an interview with a partner and a member of HR.

-Having not recruited trainees in Bristol for a few years, RPC restarted Bristol recruitment in 2018, recruiting trainees to start in 2018 and 2019.
-Recruitment for their 2020 and 2021 trainee intakes will take place over the next year.
-The deadline to apply is 15 March 2019.
+RPC restarted Bristol recruitment in 2018,.
+Recruitment for their 2022 trainee intake will take place over the next year.
+The deadline to apply is 13 March 2020.

 Tower Bridge House,